nishant/PasswordGenerator/README.md

 This is a simple ruby script that generates strong random passwords of a provided length.
 The passwords are stored in a text file of your choosing with along with the source (whatever the password logs you into).
-Methods are provided to generate both single and as well as multiple passwords.
+Methods are provided to generate both single and multiple passwords.
 The methods can be called with a passed in arguement or user input for the source(s)

 ## Getting Started